top of page

 The importance of social media marketing

 A solid social media marketing strategy is one of your company’s most valuable tools.
 Providing more than a static website, social media platforms can elevate your organization’s online presence and create an ongoing dialogue about your services and industry.
-Recognizing advantages of social media marketing such as the speed at which companies can use social platforms to reach target audiences, a growing number of champions in niche industries are using social media to connect with customers, industry partners, prospects and the communities in which they work.
+Recognizing the advantages of social media marketing, such as the speed at which companies can use social platforms to reach target audiences, a growing number of champions in niche industries are using social media to connect with customers, industry partners, prospects and the communities in which they work.

 Types of social media campaigns

-Awareness Campaign: If your goal is to let potential customers know what you do, spread the word about a new offering, or simply get your name out there, an awareness campaign will help you do just that.
+Awareness Campaign: If your goal is to let potential customers know what you do, spread the word about a new offering or simply get your name out there, an awareness campaign will help you do just that.

-Brand Utilities: Rather than a more traditional ad, build your customer’s trust and improve their opinion of your brand by offering a utility application that provides value to them.
+Brand Utilities: Rather than a more traditional ad, build your customers’ trust and improve their opinion of your brand by offering a utility application that provides value to them.

 • A common practice at conferences is for an organization to create helpful documents like schedules of the day’s events or a map of the venue, either to distribute or make available to attendees.

 • Consider interviewing a subject matter expert for social media content.
 You can reach out to this person and propose your goal, which should be mutually beneficial.
-You’ll be introduced to their audience and they’ll be introduced to yours, and the reach you can have together can make a difference for your cause.
+You’ll be introduced to their audience and they’ll be introduced to yours, and the reach you will have together can make a difference for your cause.

 How do you make a good social media campaign?